Schedule 2022

 It is requested that exhibits are displayed on firm/rigid disposable plates and placed in a large, clear plastic food bag to cover the exhibit and the plate.
 No cling film, please.

-352 5 cheese scones
+352 5 Fruit Scones

-355 5 pieces of flapjack
+355 5 pieces of Flapjack

 358 A combined home grown and homemade exhibit eg two apples and an